 Diamondshield Scratch-Resistant Coatings

-Diamondshield is a water-clear coating developed by the Diamonex Products division of Morgan Advanced Ceramics (MAC) that gives polycarbonate and acrylic screens – and other plastic components such as keypads and casings – a previously unattainable scratch-resistance, comparable to glass, while maintaining the weight savings, impact resistance, formability and other benefits of plastic.
+Diamondshield is a water-clear coating developed by the Diamonex Products division of Morgan Advanced Materials (MAC) that gives polycarbonate and acrylic screens – and other plastic components such as keypads and casings – a previously unattainable scratch-resistance, comparable to glass, while maintaining the weight savings, impact resistance, formability and other benefits of plastic.

 Is such scratch-resistance just another feature used to justify premium pricing but offering little real value?
 Or does it satisfy real user needs, making it destined to become an ubiquitous feature of all handheld devices in the future?